 We present here an alternative procedure for calculating the radial distribution based on \cite{Evans2001}.
-Consider the case of random angle boundary condition.
-The distribution can be calculated as follows.
-Consider a part of the trajectory inside a circle or radius $R$, as showed in Fig. (\ref{vectors}).
-The particle is situated at the point $x$, at distance $r$ from the centre, and moves with direction $\overrightarrow{v}$, where $|\overrightarrow{v}|=1$.
-In this situation, the particle will follow the trajectory $\tau$, and will collide with the boundary at the point $y$. $v_y$ is the normal vector at the point $y$, as showed in Fig. (\ref{vectors}).
+Consider the case of random angle boundary conditions.
+The distribution can be calculated as follows: consider a portion of the trajectory inside a circle of radius $R$, as shown in Fig. (\ref{vectors}).
+The particle is situated at the point $x$, at distance $r$ from the center, and moves in the direction $\overrightarrow{v}$, where $|\overrightarrow{v}|=1$.
+In this situation, the particle will follow the trajectory $\tau$, and will collide with the boundary at the point $y$. $v_y$ is the normal vector at the point $y$, as shown in Fig. (\ref{vectors}).

-Following \cite{Evans2001}, the probability of the particle of being in a given point with a certain direction is:
+Following \cite{Evans2001}, the probability of the particle of being in a given point with a certain direction for the case of random boundary conditions is:

 \nd where $\alpha$ is a normalization constant.
 The scalar product of $\overrightarrow{v}$ and $\overrightarrow{v_y}$ is

 \nd and using the sine theorem,

 \nd we obtain